superbybot/xr-sandbox/xr-sandbox-app/.antigravity/rules.md

 ### XR Interaction Toolkit Version
 This project uses **Unity XR Interaction Toolkit version 3.2.1**

+**IMPORTANT**: Use **Unity XR Interaction Toolkit ONLY** - do not use Meta XR SDK, Oculus SDK, or other platform-specific XR SDKs.
+All XR functionality should be implemented using Unity's cross-platform XR Interaction Toolkit.

 ### XR-Specific Guidelines
 - Follow XR Interaction Toolkit 3.2.1 API and best practices
 - Use the new input system with XR controllers